Better Business Bureau said Friday that a Web site operated by book publisher Harper Collins did not comply with children's privacy rules.

-13-year-old girl detective, didn't have procedures in place to obtain verifiable parental consent before collecting names, street addresses and email addresses from children, the BBB's Children's
+features a 13-year-old girl detective, didn't have procedures in place to obtain verifiable parental consent before collecting names, street addresses and email addresses from children, the BBB's

-13 without first obtaining their parents' permission.
-(Harper Collins is based in the U.K., but must comply with the children's privacy law because it advertised its site in the U.S. via the magazine
+children under 13 without first obtaining their parents' permission.
+(Harper Collins is based in the U.K., but must comply with the children's privacy law because it advertised its site in the U.S.

 , according to CARU.)

-were younger than 16, and if so, whether they had their parents' permission to sign up.
-But the site operators didn't take any steps to verify parental consent, according to CARU.
+indicating whether they were younger than 16, and if so, whether they had their parents' permission to sign up.
+But the site operators didn't take any steps to verify parental consent, according to

-reports that the publisher said it only used the data “internally” and never sent the information to outside companies for their commercial use.
-But CARU faulted Harper Collins, noting
+CARU reports that the publisher said it only used the data “internally” and never sent the information to outside companies for their commercial use.
+But CARU faulted